 Jalynn H. Bennett was elected to the Board of Teck in April 2005.
 Ms. Bennett is a Corporate Director.
 She holds a degree, specializing in economics, from the University of Toronto.
 Ms. Bennett is currently a director of Cadillac Fairview Corporation Limited.
-She is also a director of The Hospital for Sick Kids Foundation; a Member of the Lawrence National Centre for Policy and Management, Richard Ivey School of Business, The University of Western Ontario; and has been appointed by the Treasury Board of Canada as an external member of the Departmental Audit Advisory Committee of Human Resources and Social Development Canada.
-She is a past Commissioner of the Ontario Securities Commission and was a member of the TSX.
-Canadian Stock Exchange and the Canadian Institute of Chartered Accountants' Joint Committee on Corporate Governance (the Saucier Committee).
+She is also a Member of the Lawrence National Centre for Policy and Management, Richard Ivey School of Business, The University of Western Ontario; and has been appointed by the Treasury Board of Canada as an external member of the Departmental Audit Advisory Committee of Employment and Social Development Canada.
+She is a past Commissioner of the Ontario Securities Commission and was a member of the TSX, Canadian Stock Exchange and the Canadian Institute of Chartered Accountants' Joint Committee on Corporate Governance (the Saucier Committee).
 She is the former President of Jalynn H. Bennett and Associates Ltd., a consulting firm specializing in strategic planning and organizational development in both the public and private sectors.

-HUGH J. BOLTON, F.C.A., 74
+HUGH J. BOLTON, F.C.A., 75